1933-2007::The City of Alanville

 Victoria, British Columbia

 Clack had a big job ahead.
-He began his new appointment by revisiting a concept laid before the council two years earlier when California engineers were consulted about Victoria's unique traffic issues.
+He began by revisiting a concept laid before the council two years earlier, when Californian engineers were consulted about Victoria's unique traffic issues.
 They had suggested that Douglas Street be closed to vehicular traffic to allow for a pedestrian-only shopping area.
-Clack felt it was the right idea but the wrong street and recommended Broad Street instead, which would better align with his Downtown Improvement Plan.
+Clack felt it was the right idea but the wrong street and recommended Broad Street instead, which would better align with his new Downtown Improvement Plan.
 A sketch of his vision appeared in the local papers for Victorians to consider, and an overwhelming response was received in favour of the idea.
 His Broad Street Mall sketch went national after it appeared on the spring magazine cover of the Community Planning Association of Canada (CPAC).

-"Clack's sketch is the subject of quite a few interesting comments from Canadian communities." -Eric Beecroft (1958), CPAC National Director in Ottawa
+"Clack's [Broadstreet Mall] sketch is the subject of quite a few interesting comments from Canadian communities." -Eric Beecroft (1958), CPAC National Director in Ottawa

 Clip: Victoria Daily Times (1962)